 - Community acquired pneumonia

-- Treatment options for acute and chronic pain (just about anything on pain management)
+- Treatment options for acute and chronic pain

-- Acute and chronic neurological topics (epilepsy)
+- *Acute and chronic neurological topics – revisiting stroke; migraine management

 - Best practice in anticoagulant therapy

-- Autoimmune disorders (lupus, RA)
+- Autoimmune disorders (lupus)

 Columns are shorter, focused papers of 2,000-3,000 words.
 Columns include: